What is the best caffeine-free protein powder?

 It is important to note that while caffeine can have positive effects, excessive consumption can cause side effects like restlessness, increased heart rate, anxiety, insomnia, and digestive issues.
 It is therefore recommended to consume caffeine in moderation.

-Does protein powder contain caffeine?
+Does protein powder have caffeine?

-Other protein powders are intentionally formulated with caffeine-rich ingredients, such as green tea extract.
+A few protein powders are intentionally formulated with caffeine-rich ingredients, such as green tea extract.
 These types of protein powders are often marketed as metabolism-boosting or thermogenic products.
 If you are looking for a protein powder without caffeine, check the ingredients list, or choose an unflavored protein powder to avoid any potential caffeine content.

 It is worth noting that foods, beverages, and dietary supplements containing added caffeine must list “caffeine” as an ingredient on the Supplement/Nutrition Facts label.
-They are not required to list the amount of caffeine, however, so there is often no way of knowing how much caffeine you are getting.
+They are not required to list the amount of caffeine, however, so there is usually no way of knowing how much caffeine you are getting.

 Why drink wholesome?